 Welcome To Amherstburg

 Located 30 minutes from Windsor and the Detroit border crossings, Amherstburg is steeped in history, full of charm, and boasts a lovely waterfront setting.
-21,500 people call Amherstburg home with good reason!
+Over 23,000 people call Amherstburg home with good reason!
 The settlement town dates back to 1796 when Fort Malden was established, which is now a heritage site which can be visited today.
-Amherstburg offers residents amazing amenities and most importantly, safety, as it ranks in the top 10 safest communities in Canada according to Stats Canada.
+Amherstburg offers residents amazing amenities and most importantly, safety, as it ranked in the top 10 safest communities in Canada according to Stats Canada.
 With countless community events, festivals, parades, and so much more, Amherstburg is a wonderful family-oriented community to consider making your new home.

 Quality of Life

 “Charm” is the key adjective to describe Amherstburg.
 From its heritage lamp posts to its street signs, this is a community that shares a common vision for both its residents and businesses.
 The infrastructure is excellent and its safe reputation makes it an excellent location for families.
-It’s also been awarded 5 BLOOMS from Communities in Bloom and won the 2015 People’s Choice Award for the best neighbourhood by Great Places in Canada.
+It’s also been awarded 5 BLOOMS from Communities in Bloom and has won the People’s Choice Award for the best neighbourhood by Great Places in Canada.
 It’s also home to Canada’s first Miracle League Baseball Diamond and Miracle League Association.

 Board links: